Skip to content

 In any case, it’s our responsibility to ask why as many times as necessary; otherwise we’ll end up with mountains of tech debt that don’t solve any real problems.

 Comments enrich code with information that cannot be expressed by the code alone.
 They help us understand why the code is written in a certain way, especially when it’s not obvious.
-They help us avoid disastrous “refactoring”, when we simplify the code by removing essential parts.
+They help us avoid disastrous “refactorings”, when we simplify the code by removing its essential parts.

 However, if it’s too hard to explain a certain piece of code in a comment, perhaps we should rewrite such code instead of trying to explain it.